ebrarhicyilmazz/010160608_SpecialTopics/README.md

 # Special Topics in Remote Sensing Personal Homework
 ## 010160608 - Ebrar HİÇYILMAZ

-__Within the scope of this project, a baseline has been created for the determination of watery regions using NDWI (Normalized Difference Water Index).
-This index was also used to examine the changes in water bodies such as floods.__
+Within the scope of this project, a baseline has been created for the determination of watery regions using NDWI (Normalized Difference Water Index).
+This index was also used to examine the changes in water bodies such as floods.
+In this Project some libraries imported.
+These are;
+- numpy
+- rasterio
+- matplotlib
+- notebook

 The NDWI Formula is shown below: